mvz/phew-font-viewer/README.md

 lists of fonts that satisfy the filters, namely those that have been selected (the default state), and those that have been rejected.

+For an online tool that does what I want, see [Wakamai Fondue](https://wakamaifondue.com/).

 ## License

 Copyright (c) 2012, 2015-2024 Matijs van Zuijlen